dcos-terraform/terraform-gcp-dcos/docs/open/QUICKSTART.md

 You can find additional input variables and their descriptions [here](http://registry.terraform.io/modules/dcos-terraform/dcos/gcp/).

 3) Next, let’s initialize our modules.
-Make sure you are cd'd into into the `dcos-tf-GCP-demo` folder where you just created your `main.tf` file.
+Make sure you are cd'd into into the `dcos-tf-gcp-demo` folder where you just created your `main.tf` file.

 ```bash
 terraform init